-Organ/tissue transplants You pay Limited to: Nothing when performed through the First • Cornea Health National Transplant Program or CareFirst's Centers of Excellence, except for • Heart cornea and pancreas.
-Heart/lung Note: When services are rendered outside the • Kidney above programs, the standard Plan benefits apply and are limited to \$100,000 per • Liver transplant. • Lung: Single; Double • Pancreas Bone marrow transplants as follows: Allogeneic (donor) bone marrow transplants Autologous bone marrow transplants (autologous stem cell support) and autologous peripheral stem cell support for: acute lymphocytic or non-lymphocytic leukemia; advanced Hodgkin's lymphoma; advanced neuroblastoma; breast cancer; multiple myeloma; epithelial ovarian cancer; and testicular, mediastinal, retroperitoneal and ovarian germ cell tumors.
+Organ/tissue transplants You pay Limited to: Cornea Heart Heart/lung Kidney Kidney/Pancreas Liver Lung: Single; Double Nothing when performed through the First Health National Transplant Program or CareFirst's Centers of Excellence, except for cornea and pancreas.
+Note: When services are rendered outside the above programs, the standard Plan benefits apply and are limited to \$100,000 per transplant.
+Pancreas Bone marrow transplants as follows: Allogeneic (donor) bone marrow transplants Autologous bone marrow transplants (autologous stem cell support) and autologous peripheral stem cell support for: acute lymphocytic or non-lymphocytic leukemia; advanced Hodgkin's lymphoma; advanced non-Hodgkin's lymphoma; advanced neuroblastoma; breast cancer; multiple myeloma; epithelial ovarian cancer; and testicular, mediastinal, retroperitoneal and ovarian germ cell tumors.
 Intestinal transplants (small intestine) and the small intestine with the liver or small intestine with multiple organs such as the liver, stomach, and pancreas National Transplant Program/Centers of Excellence - The Plan pays 100% of covered expenses for the organ transplants as listed (except cornea and pancreas) when performed through the First Health National Transplant Program or CareFirst's Centers of Excellence.
-Covered expenses are: • The pretransplant evaluation; Organ procurement; The transplant procedure itself (bearital and destant feet). • The transplant procedure itself (hospital and doctor fees); Transplant-related follow-up care for up to one year; and • Pharmacy costs for immunosuppressant and other transplant- related medication.
-Note: As a potential candidate for an organ transplant procedure, you or your doctor must contact the First Health National Transplant Program at 1-800/346-6755 or CareFirst's Centers of Excellence (CareFirst service area; defined on page 8) at 1-866/PRE-AUTH (1-866/773-2884) to initiate the pretransplant evaluation.
+Covered expenses are: • The pretransplant evaluation; • Organ procurement; The transplant procedure itself (hospital and doctor fees); Transplant-related follow-up care for up to one year; and Pharmacy costs for immunosuppressant and other transplant-related medication.
+Note: As a potential candidate for an organ transplant procedure, you or your doctor must contact the First Health National Transplant Program at 1-800/346-6755 or CareFirst's Centers of Excellence (CareFirst service area; defined on page 9) at 1-866/PRE-AUTH (1-866/773-2884) to initiate the pretransplant evaluation.
 The clinical results of the evaluation will be reviewed to determine if the proposed procedure meets the Plan's definition of medically necessary.
 A case manager will assist the patient in accessing the appropriate transplant facility.
 This includes providing information to facilitate travel and lodging arrangements and coordinating the pretransplant evaluation.
+Overan/tissue transplants continued on next page